 There are some challenges with crypto tax reporting you should be aware of.

 Let´s make a bullet list of some of the challenges

-- Difficult to get USD (or your preferred fiat) value of your crypto transaction.
-You always need your transaction (cost basis and sell price) to be in your tax fiat currency.
+- Difficult to get the USD (or your preferred fiat) value of your crypto transaction.
+It would help if you always had your transaction (cost basis and sell price) in your tax fiat currency.

 - Hard to aggregate all your transactions in one place or one system.
 Exchanges can´t give their users accurate tax reports for all information needed for 8949.

-- Difficult to keep track on gain or loss on a transaction.
+- Difficult to keep track of gains or losses on a transaction.
 Exchanges can only do this within the crypto exchange.
-However, once you transfer the coins outside the exchange they loose the data and the ability to give a tax report with enough details.
+However, once you transfer the coins outside the business, they lose the data and the ability to give a tax report with enough details.

 Crypto tax software to automate the process